In a smart move addressing its shortage of pilots, the Nepal Airlines Corporation (NAC) is beginning to look for flying crew beyond its boundaries.

 NAC Strategic Shift to Draw ‘Big’ From Tourism

-With a major shift driving profits from tourism, NAC plans to procure two new wide body-aircrafts and move its focus to high-end tourists from migrant workers which is the current trend.
+With major shift driving profits from tourism, NAC plans to procure two new wide-body-aircrafts and move its focus to high-end tourists from migrant workers which is the current trend.

 Managing Director Kansakar explains this when he says, “We are planning to expand our service to various developing and developed countries with an aim to service high-end tourists.”

 Amidst the hullabaloo concerning Visit Nepal Year 2020, NAC is also preparing to back the government’s aim of bringing two million nations to the country by 2020.